 More College of Nursing Policies

 - The uniform consists of a white tunic top and pants embroidered with the Kent State University College of Nursing logo.
-Any student expecting a modification of the uniform should speak first with the Kent State University College of Nursing Director of the Undergraduate Program.
+Any student expecting a modification of the uniform should speak first with the Kent State University College Undergraduate Program Director.

-- Students are required to purchase two sets of the official embroidered uniform, an embroidered white scrub jacket, and the required College of Nursing name tag, which must be worn at all times during each clinical experience (per Ohio Board of Nursing rules).
-Uniforms may only be purchased from the uniform company authorized to sell the official Kent State University College of Nursing uniforms.
+- Students are required to purchase two sets of the official embroidered uniform, an embroidered white scrub jacket, and the required College of Nursing name tag, which must be worn at all times during each clinical experience (per Ohio Board of Nursing).
+Uniforms may only be purchased from the uniform company authorized to sell official Kent State University College of Nursing uniforms.